Chromosome: DNA packaging

 Prokaryotes do not possess nuclei.
 Instead, their DNA is organized into a structure called the nucleoid.
 The nucleoid is a distinct structure and occupies a defined region of the bacterial cell.
 This structure is, however, dynamic and is maintained and remodeled by the actions of a range of histone-like proteins, which associate with the bacterial chromosome.
 In archaea, the DNA in chromosomes is even more organized, with the DNA packaged within structures similar to eukaryotic nucleosomes.

 Certain bacteria also contain plasmids or other extrachromosomal DNA.
 These are circular structures in the cytoplasm that contain cellular DNA and play a role in horizontal gene transfer.
-In prokaryotes (see nucleoids) and viruses, the DNA is often densely packed and organized; in the case of archaea, by homology to eukaryotic histones, and in the case of bacteria, by histone-like proteins.
+In prokaryotes and viruses, the DNA is often densely packed and organized; in the case of archaea, by homology to eukaryotic histones, and in the case of bacteria, by histone-like proteins.

 Bacterial chromosomes tend to be tethered to the plasma membrane of the bacteria.
 In molecular biology application, this allows for its isolation from plasmid DNA by centrifugation of lysed bacteria and pelleting of the membranes (and the attached DNA).

 Prokaryotic chromosomes and plasmids are, like eukaryotic DNA, generally supercoiled.
 The DNA must first be released into its relaxed state for access for transcription, regulation, and replication.

 Eukaryotes

 Each eukaryotic chromosome consists of a long linear DNA molecule associated with proteins, forming a compact complex of proteins and DNA called chromatin.
-Chromatin contains the vast majority of the DNA of an organism, but a small amount inherited maternally, can be found in the mitochondria.
+Chromatin contains the vast majority of the DNA in an organism, but a small amount inherited maternally can be found in the mitochondria.
 It is present in most cells, with a few exceptions, for example, red blood cells.

 Histones are responsible for the first and most basic unit of chromosome organization, the nucleosome.

 Eukaryotes (cells with nuclei such as those found in plants, fungi, and animals) possess multiple large linear chromosomes contained in the cell's nucleus.
 Each chromosome has one centromere, with one or two arms projecting from the centromere, although, under most circumstances, these arms are not visible as such.
 In addition, most eukaryotes have a small circular mitochondrial genome, and some eukaryotes may have additional small circular or linear cytoplasmic chromosomes.

 In the nuclear chromosomes of eukaryotes, the uncondensed DNA exists in a semi-ordered structure, where it is wrapped around histones (structural proteins), forming a composite material called chromatin.

 Interphase chromatin

-The packaging of DNA into nucleosomes causes a 10 nanometer fibre which may further condense up to 30 nm fibres Most of the euchromatin in interphase nuclei appears to be in the form of 30-nm fibers.
+The packaging of DNA into nucleosomes causes a 10 nanometer fibre which may further condense up to 30 nm fibres.
+Most of the euchromatin in interphase nuclei appears to be in the form of 30-nm fibers.
 Chromatin structure is the more decondensed state, i.e. the 10-nm conformation allows transcription.

 During interphase (the period of the cell cycle where the cell is not dividing), two types of chromatin can be distinguished: